About

 Isabelle Stengers, philosopher.

-Lucy Bullivant PhD Hon FRIBA is a London-born award-winning consultant – a place strategist, curatorial director and author.
+Lucy Bullivant PhD Hon FRIBA is a London-born award-winning consultant specialising in place and cultural strategy, an award-winning author and keynote speaker.
 She has worked internationally since she was 26 years old, leading and delivering creative projects of public value with and for some of the finest organisations and firms in the world.
 In 2010 she was elected an Honorary Fellow of the Royal Institute of British Architects (RIBA) for her contribution to architectural culture globally.
+She has chaired the Design Review Panel for Lambeth Council since 2019.

-Lucy is an accomplished keynote speaker leading higher standards in urban design and adaptive planning and a longstanding empirical researcher of liveable urbanism.
-She chairs debates about strategies at conferences, workshops and seminars hosted by a range of international venues.
+She is an accomplished and experienced keynote speaker leading higher standards in urban design and adaptive planning, drawing on her work as a longstanding empirical researcher of liveable urbanism.
+She also chairs debates about strategies at conferences, workshops and seminars hosted by a range of international venues.
+Lucy is represented by Dubai Keynote Speakers and Speakers Associates.
+You can book her for a professional speaking engagement globally by going to the Contact page.

-Her creative leadership has enabled the realisation of over 100 projects of public educational value – including 4D Hyperlocal: A Cultural Toolkit for the Open-Source City (2017) featured above and she has published twelve popular and groundbreaking specialist publications in her fields of enquiry.
-Lucy chairs a London local authority design review panel and is a member of two others across the UK.
+Her creative leadership as a consultant has enabled the realisation of over 100 projects of public educational value – exhibitions, conferences, workshops and publications (books, reports and online platforms).
+As a author she has published twelve popular and groundbreaking specialist publications in her fields of enquiry – including 4D Hyperlocal: A Cultural Toolkit for the Open-Source City (2017) – featured above.